After you have been assessed as eligible for a home care package, follow this pathway to access and manage your services:

 Your service provider must work with you to design a care plan based on your needs and provide you with an individual budget that sets out the total funds available and how they will be used.

-Signing the Home Care Agreement
+Entering into a Home Care Agreement

-While the service provider must always offer and be prepared to enter into a Home Care Agreement, you can choose not to sign the agreement.
+While the service provider must always offer and be prepared to enter into a Home Care Agreement, you can choose not to enter into the agreement.
 If this happens, the service provider still needs to talk with you about how much involvement you would like to have in managing your home care package, as well as helping to design the type of care and services you need.

-It is important that the service provider records the reasons for you not having a signed Home Care Agreement and the basis of the care that you are getting.
+It is important that the service provider records the reasons for you not having a Home Care Agreement and the basis of the care that you are getting.

 The service provider should always be able to provide proof that an ‘in-principle’ agreement is in place.
 This may include: